ldrosu/PetClock/README.md

 * redux (state management),
 * local storage (persistent state).

-The app can be viewed at [Pet Clock](https://ldrosu.github.io/PetClock/) .
+The app can be viewed in action [here](https://ldrosu.github.io/PetClock/).